Michael, Jamie, and William walking side by side to their neighborhood school.

 The walls were bare.
 Not the intentional minimalism of a focused learning environment — just bare.
 No student work, no anchor charts, no evidence that children had been thinking hard about things and putting those thoughts somewhere visible.
 Room after room, the same blankness.

 In a fourth-grade math class, a student raised his hand with a question.
 The teacher tried to answer it.
 He was still confused — you could see it on his face — and she moved on.
-I stood there thinking of the three or four ways I might have broken that concept down differently, the manipulatives, the reframing, the drawing it out on the board.
+I stood there thinking of the three or four ways I might have broken that concept down differently.
 She did none of them.
 She moved on.
 That moment stayed with me longer than anything else that day.

 Then I found the music room.